MINISTRIES & ACTIVITIES

 The usher team at our church fills an important role.
 They are involved in directing attendees to their seats, ensuring the safety of the building during services, guiding traffic, helping visitors, answering questions, providing direction, unlocking doors, locking doors, and generally ensuring that the service can proceed problem-free.
 The usher team is a servant-hearted group of men and women whose ministry is integral to church life.

 Embarking on using media to spread the gospel is a new endeavor to us.
 In an age of widespread technology, we are working to use these tools as best as possible for kingdom purposes.
-Our plan is to begin live streaming our worship services each and every Sunday beginning on Sunday, May 2nd.
+We are currently live streaming our worship services.
 We also plan to have all of our weekly sermons uploaded to our website in video and audio formats.
 We also are striving to maintain an active Facebook feed for additional church communication.
 Please be sure to like and follow us on Facebook and subscribe to our YouTube channel.

 Christian Men's Fellowship